You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Tigecycline?

-The risk of liver damage associated with tigecycline use may be increased with long-term use.
-A study published in the Journal of Antimicrobial Chemotherapy found that patients who received tigecycline for more than 14 days were at increased risk of developing liver enzyme elevations.
-(3)
+The risk of liver damage associated with tigecycline use is thought to be increased with long-term use.
+A study published in the Journal of Antimicrobial Chemotherapy in 2011 found that patients who received tigecycline for more than 7 days were at a higher risk of liver damage compared to those who received it for less than 7 days.

 Expert Insights